pmcgrath/PMCG.Messaging/readme.md

 ## Features
 * Connection retries
 * Synchronous and asynchronous message publication
-* Classifies messages as commands or events based on CQRS messaging ideas
+* Classifies messages as commands or events based on CQRS
 * Events can be published to multiple exchanges
 * A publication of a command message will result in an error if no configuration pre-configured
-* Transient queues are created for dynamic subscribers and are auto deleted queues, they are named as follows [machinename]_[pid]_[appdomainid]
+* Transient queues are created for dynamic subscribers and are "auto deleted" queues, they are named as follows [machinename]_[pid]_[appdomainid]
-* All but transient queues are pre-configured
+* All but transient queues are pre-configured (Allows locking down permissions on the broker)

 ## Build